chenjr0719/AFS-docs/docs/portal/scenario.md

 4. Create a new Analytic, Firehose, to upload the training data to database.

 	a.
-Create a new Analytic, and it's named by rnn_firehose.
+Create a new Analytic, and it's named by "data_to_influxdb".
 		![](../_static/images/portal/scenario/1-7.png)
 		![](../_static/images/portal/scenario/1-8.png)
 		![](../_static/images/portal/scenario/1-9.png)

 	b.
-Copy the [sample code](http://advgitlab.eastasia.cloudapp.azure.com/EI-PaaS-SampleCode/analytics_framework_service/blob/master/notebook/02_support_vector_machine/rnn_firehose-dev.md)to the rnn_firehose, and the code must be divided by cell.
+Copy the [sample code](http://advgitlab.eastasia.cloudapp.azure.com/EI-PaaS-SampleCode/analytics_framework_service/blob/master/notebook/02_support_vector_machine/data_to_influxdb-dev.md)to the data_to_influxdb, and the code must be divided by cell.
 	Note: The **Cell** is like as follows:
 	![](../_static/images/portal/scenario/1-10.png)

 	c.
-Enter the connecting information to the rnn_firehose.
+Enter the connecting information to the data_to_influxdb.
 	![](../_static/images/portal/scenario/1-11.png)
 	![](../_static/images/portal/scenario/1-12.png)